Announcing the Houston Parts Counter

 Commercial Kitchen Houston.

-SINCE 2013, Commercial Kitchen Parts & Service has only offered service in the Houston market.
-Many of their customers being served in Central and South Texas have requested the same types of services and products out of Houston.
+SINCE 2013, Commercial Kitchen Parts & Service had only offered service in the Houston market, until now.
+Many of our customers being served in Central and South Texas have requested the same types of services and products out of Houston.

-For more information about Commercial Kitchen and what they can do for you and your business, contact 800-292-2120 or service@commercialkitchen.com.
+For more information about Commercial Kitchen and what we can do for you and your business, contact 800-292-2120 or service@commercialkitchen.com.

 What to Do about Equipment Service